- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 The definition is somewhat vague since “indecent” is subjective and open to interpretation.
 An example would be wearing a bikini.
 On a beach, this is acceptable, but in a restaurant, it may be considered indecent exposure and result in indecent exposure charges (however, this is highly unlikely).

-Since indecent exposure cases are complex and the term indecent is somewhat subjective, it is essential that you have an experienced criminal sexual conduct attorney helping with your situation.
+Since indecent exposure cases are complex and the term indecent is somewhat subjective, you must have an experienced criminal sexual conduct attorney helping with your situation.

 Private and Public Locations

 Many people believe that for indecent exposure to occur, the individual must be in a public setting; however, this is not the case.
-In fact, indecent exposure can as easily occur at a bus stop as it can in someone’s home.
+Indecent exposure can as easily occur at a bus stop as it can in someone’s home.
 The law does not consider the location of the incident when filing charges of indecent exposure.

-While this is the case, they will likely consider things like sexual intent and if a sexual act was the goal of the exposure (see: Is indecent exposure a form of sexual abuse?).
+While this is the case, they will likely consider things like sexual intent and if a sexual act was the goal of the exposure.

 Breastfeeding and Indecent Exposure in Michigan